Color Mismatches in Stereoscopic Video: Real-World Dataset and Deep Correction Method: Proposed Dataset

-Our research involved scenes in which an object rests on a table with a white background, 1.5 meters from the camera (Fig.~\ref{fig:dataset-scenes}).
+Our research involved scenes in which an object rests on a table with a white background, 1.5 meters from the camera (Figure~\ref{fig:scenes}).
 We filmed various objects including transparent glass, color patterns, and moving objects, choosing those that produced color mismatches.
-To ensure diversity, we filmed scenes under different lighting conditions and moving at different speeds.
+To ensure diversity, we filmed scenes under different lighting conditions, moving at different speeds, and we also used different cameras to ensure distortion variety.
 The lighting changed dynamically in one scene, and different scenes were shot with different set lighting.

-We recorded several scenes in 4K resolution using three GoPro Hero 9 cameras.
-For the rest we recorded FullHD on two Legria HF G-10 cameras, one for the left ground-truth view and one for the right view, as well as a Panasonic HDC-SD800 for the left distorted view.
-The result was 24 scenes, each 50 frames long.
+We recorded most scenes in 4K resolution using three GoPro Hero 9 cameras.
+For the rest we recorded FullHD on two Legria HF G-10 cameras, one for the left ground-truth view and one for the right view, as well as a Panasonic HDC-SD800 for the left distorted view to add different camera distortions.
+The result was 14 scenes, each seven frames long.
 We then cropped the region of interest to 960x720 pixels.